Thresholding

 t

-on and pixels below the threshold t
+on and pixels above the threshold t

 off.

-to create the appropriate
+to create the

-coloured nuclei on a black background.
+show only the coloured tissue sections on a black background.

 Here are the commands to create and view the binary mask